build-demo/unblockme/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) that An application that is triggered to seek for technical assistance from mentors,pod leaders, fellows, etc

+Unblockme is a way to indicate the need for assistance from a pod leader, a mentor or other fellows.
+All one needs to do is to create a markdown file with the name unblockme.md.
+The file should contain the following fields:
+[Source of assistance]

+- Podleader assistUnblockme is a way to indicate the need for assistance from a pod leader, a mentor or other fellows.
+  All one needs to do is to create a markdown file with the name unblockme.md.
+  The file should contain the following fields:
+  [Source of assistance]
+- Podleader assist
+- Mentor assist
+- Fellows assist

+[Blocker Details ]

+- Repo name
+- Description
+- Filename (optional)
+- line number(optional)
+- Mentor assist
+- Fellows assist

+[Blocker Details ]

+- Repo name
+- Description
+- Filename (optional)
+- line number(optional)

 ## Setup

 ```sh